 During Fr.
 Jenkins’ tenure, Notre Dame’s storied athletic programs have won three NCAA championships while it is routinely ranked as the top school in Division I college athletics in graduating its student-athletes.

 Within the University and beyond, Fr.
 Jenkins has called for civil discourse – grounded in the Christian view of others as equally made in the image of God – as a way to find common ground rather than demonize those with a different opinion.
 In a speech at Emory University in 2011, he said, “If we choose to attack our opponents before we have taken the time to understand them, if we prefer denunciations to genuine dialogue, if we seek political victory rather than constructive compromise … we will not be able to find solutions to the problems before us.”

 The Commission on Presidential Debates, a nonpartisan, nonprofit organization that sponsors and produces all U.S. presidential and vice presidential debates, cited his leadership on this issue in electing Fr.
 Jenkins to its board of directors in 2011.

 Prior to assuming the presidency, Fr.
 Jenkins was vice president and associate provost of Notre Dame.
-A recipient of a Lilly Teaching Fellowship in 1991-92, he is the author of the book Knowledge and Faith in Thomas Aquinas, and of numerous scholarly articles published in the Journal of Philosophy, Medieval Philosophy and Theology and the Journal of Religious Ethics.
-He was elected a member of the American Academy of Arts and Sciences in 2010, and a year later appointed to the Academy's Commission on the Humanities and Social Services, which is dedicated to the advancement of teaching and research in these disciplines.
+A recipient of a Lilly Teaching Fellowship in 1991-92, he is the author of the book Knowledge and Faith in Thomas Aquinas, and of numerous scholarly articles published in The Journal of Philosophy, Medieval Philosophy and Theology, and the Journal of Religious Ethics.
+He was elected a member of the American Academy of Arts and Sciences in 2010, and a year later appointed to the Academy's Commission on the Humanities and Social Sciences, which is dedicated to the advancement of teaching and research in these disciplines.
 A popular teacher, he has taught courses on ancient and medieval philosophy, faith and reason, and Thomas Aquinas.